-It is important that, while the Chief Actuary is employed by the Society, they can independently decide whether something is in accordance with the rules or guidance, without being swayed by her or his manager or by wider management.
+It is important that the Chief Actuary can independently decide whether something is in accordance with the rules or guidance, without being swayed by her or his manager or by wider management.
 The Board is satisfied that the Chief Actuary has operational independence by her nature and professional training, and that it is maintained through the reporting line to the ARC.